 - If seeding your own lawn, be sure to check the seed mixture for poa annua.

-- Once established, keeping your lawn healthy, lush and dense will make it harder for any seeds introduced by birds or on the wind to establish themselves.
+- Once established, keeping your lawn healthy, lush and dense will make it harder for any seeds to establish themselves.

 - If you do begin to spot annual meadow grass, dealing with the problem early is vital.

-- Since it seeds all year round, even when cut short, left unchecked the problem will worsen quickly and potentially get out of hand.
+- Since annual meadow grass seeds sprout all year round even when cut short, if left unchecked, the problem will worsen and potentially get out of hand.